-The Party has arrived at the temple only to find the acolyte they were searching for was missing – what trouble does this mean for the temple?
+The Northern Menace: Letters from Trilith #5: The Party has arrived at the temple only to find the acolyte they were searching for missing – what trouble does this mean for the temple?
 Missed the start of the campaign?
 Click here to read their backstories!

 Sunday, 1st of Rainmoot, 1967